 Comparing present tense to Spanish future tense

-Spanish conjugations in the future tense are a little different than the present and the preterite.
+Conjugations in the Spanish future tense are a little different than the present and the preterite.
 Instead of dropping the endings and replacing them, we add endings to the already existed infinitive verbs according to each personal pronoun.
 The good news is that all the regular verbs ending in -ar, -er and -ir the endings are the same.

 - Yo hablaré – I will speak